hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE
+For `public APIs`, we started direct conversations with the product development team members to discover their real needs and concerns at first.
+In other words, we did `Product Discovery` approach again.
+We talked daily via video conference system.
+We discussed with the Product Manager if he came to our office.

+Through these discussions, we found that test scripts written in JUnit were hard for them.
+Therefore, we investigated and proposed lots of testing tools to them and we agreed that BDD (Behavior-Driven Development) style with Gherkin format was preferable.
+Especially, [Karate](https://github.com/intuit/karate) framework looked easy to use and covering all of our requirements.

 ⭐️
-For `public APIs`, we started direct conversation with the product development team at first.
-We talked daily via video conference system.
-We discussed with the Product Manager if she came to our office.

-We also started to discover their real needs and concerns.

-Through these discussions, we found that
-- test scripts written in JUnit were hard to read, implement, and maintain for the Product Manager and most of developers
-- BDD style is easy to understand (!)

-Therefore, we started to change JUnit and Spring Boot to [Karate](https://github.com/intuit/karate) framework for implementing test scripts.
+After decision to use Karate framework, we started to rewrite test scripts from JUnit to Karate.
+We worked together to rewrite them and guide `Developer Testing` to achieve and expand `Build Quality In` idea.

+We support solving architectural problems of Karate.
+We also provided examples for good design with test scripts (= working software)

-Finally it became established in the product development team.
+After 3 months' cowork, finally it became established in the product development team.

-- Work with `Product Development Team`/Frontline/現場に立つ
-    - Guide Developer Testing for `Build Quality In`
-    - 実際にメンバーと一緒に痛い目に合わないと、本当の意味での協力関係は築けない
-    - 比率：縦80%、横20%
-        - 縦：施策の効果は早いが、そのサービスに取り込まれて全体的視点を失う恐れもあり
-        - 横：具体的施策まで踏み込めない恐れはあるが、全体的視点では動きやすい
-- Implemented Test Automation and related techniques based on product development teams' (unclear) needs
 <br />

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
-⭐️Kotlin推しが妥当か？
+For `Sticker Shop`, we did the same approach as `public APIs` to discover their real needs and concerns at first.

+We found that improving to use the current in-house performance testing tool was impractical.
+Additionally, most of developers were familiar with Kotlin language.
+Moreover, usage of Docker and Kubernetes were expanding at that time in our company.
+We thought it was a good timing to utilize those new tools and approaches.

-For `Sticker Shop`, we implemented new in-house performance testing tools named `Ayaperf`.
-- Gatling -> Locust + Kubernetes + Kotlin
+Therefore, we decided to implement new in-house performance testing tools named `Ayaperf` (Locust + Kubernetes + Kotlin).

+We did iterative and incremental style to build Ayaperf with developers.
+We also provided examples for good design with test scripts (= working software)

+After 3 months' cowork, finally developers use it, detect performance issues before release, and correct issues by themselves without hurting production code.
 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES
+We did not only providing tools, but also improving product development processes for ach team.
 - Clarify milestones/plans
 - Implement self-running style
 <br />